Caudron: Caudron Frères and Caudron-Renault

 Needing a more convenient base than the farm, the brothers established their factory in nearby Le Crotoy, on the eastern side of the Somme estuary about 16 km from Abbeville and with a broad, flat, firm, south facing beach ideal for flying.
 They set up a flying school there which was functioning by 19 May 1910.
-This activity flourished and by early 1913 a second school had been set up at Juvisy with a combined capacity of 100–250.
+This activity flourished and by early 1913 a second school had been set up at Port-Aviation (often called "Juvisy Airfield") in Viry-Châtillon with a combined capacity of 100 to 250.
 The War Ministry sent about 30 student pilots there in 1913.
 By then the company was based at Rue, Somme.
 During World War I, the company moved its production to Lyon and Issy-les-Moulineaux, as the Somme plant was too close to the battle front.

 Designers of many aircraft like the two-seater Caudron G.3 that successfully landed on Mont Blanc in 1921, Caudron produced the trainers in which thousands of pilots got their first flying licence.
 The Caudron plants at Lyon and Issy-les-Moulineaux produced nearly 4,000 airplanes during World War I. In 1920, the Lyon plant stopped assembling and the Issy-les-Moulineaux site was consolidated as the headquarters and main production base.
 In 1933, Caudron was acquired by Renault, following pressure from the French Air Ministry, which was seeking consolidation in the aircraft industry.
 At the time, Renault was increasing its involvement in the aviation field.
 Renault took a controlling 55% stake while René Caudron kept the remaining 45%. both the Société des Avions Caudron and Renault's aircraft engine branch were integrated into the Renault Aviation division led by François Lehideux (as top manager), Marcel Riffard (as aircraft body chief designer) and Charles-Edmond Serre (aircraft engine chief designer).
 The Issy-les-Moulineaux plant improved synergies with the Billancourt engine plant, as both were in the Paris area.
 In 1937, Renault bought out René Caudron's minority stake.